tanmaykadbe/TaskNest/README.md

-# TaskNest
+# TaskNest: Todo App
-It is a project made purely for frontend based on React and Tailwind CSS 📝 iTask – Todo App

-A simple and efficient Todo (Task Management) application built using React and Tailwind CSS.
+A simple and efficient Task Management application built using React and Tailwind CSS.
 The app allows users to manage daily tasks with features like add, edit, delete, mark complete, and persistent storage.

 🚀 Features